tsileo/btcplex/README.md

 BTCplex keeps three sorted set per address (``addr:%v`` (address), ``addr:%v:received`` (address), ``addr:%v:sent`` (address)) containing Tx hash for every transaction involving the address sorted by BlockTime.

 It also store one sorted for each block containing transaction references sorted by index (``block:%v:txs`` (hash)).

+Bitcoind memory pool is sync in a sorted set: ``btcplex:rawmempool``.

 ### Webapp